-Take a seat opposite the love of your life and decide which of their 14 wood-fired pizzas you’re going to go for.
+Take a seat opposite the love of your life and decide which of their nine wood-fired pizzas you’re going to go for.
 Will it be the number three, topped with anchovies, capers and olives?
-Or will you turn up the heat with the number eight, a feast of tomato, fior di latte, spicy nduja and balsamic onions?
+Or will you turn up the heat with the number eight, a feast of spicy ‘nduja, balsamic onions and fresh chilli?
 Either way, couple your pizza with a bottle of Italian beer or wine, for an understated but delicious meal.

 Pizza Fella, 114-116 Vicar Lane, Leeds, West Yorkshire, LS2 7NL.